alexbsec/alexbsec.github.io/_posts/2023-12-01-fd-pwnable.md

 | Standard out          | stdout             | Output from console           | 1
 | Standard err          | stderr             | Error output to the console   | 2

-A simple example in Linux terminal would be redirecting the descriptors to programs or files.
-For example, typing a wrong or nonexistent command - like 'dsasd' - in the terminal will raise command not found:
+A simple example in the Linux terminal would be redirecting the descriptors to programs or files.
+For example, typing a wrong or nonexistent command - like 'dsasd' - in the terminal will raise a "command not found" error:

 ```bash
 kaizen@celestial ~ $ dsasd